SLNS Samudura: Initial deployment

-The "drugs war"
+The 'Drug War'

 She changed homeports in late 1971 to Cape Canaveral.
 Courageous sustained a casualty when an elevator in the galley collapsed and killed SS3 Dean Renolds in 1973.
 On 21 December 1977, Courageous seized the vessel Isla de Aruba carry illegal drugs, marking the beginning of her duties on the "front lines of the drug war."
 On 18 March 1982, she seized the Cayman Island-flagged Damocles carrying 28 tons of marijuana.
 She changed homeports once again in 1982 to Key West.
 On 25 January 1984, she seized a work boat with 20 tons of marijuana on board.
 On 17 March 1984, Courageous seized another work boat with 20 tons of marijuana on board northwest of Providence Channel.

 On 20 March 1984, a boarding team seized the F/V Griffon 75 miles east of Great Abaco Island carrying 30 pounds of marijuana.
 On 6 May 1984, her boarding team seized the M/V Canta Dora, 14 mile north of New Providence Island, carrying 10 tons of marijuana.
 On 25 June 1984, they seized M/V Henry I 100 miles north of Yucatán Channel, carrying 8.5 tons of marijuana.
 Courageous seized a small fishing vessel with 5 tons of marijuana on board near Rum Cay, and on 18 August 1984, they seized P/C Mayo with 5 tons of marijuana on board near Rum Cay.
 On the same day, they seized the P/C Miriam C 65 miles northeast of Nassau, carrying 15 tons of marijuana.
 On 24 August 1984, her crew took a break from law enforcement, and rescued 10 from the M/V Rio Teta, which the crew had scuttled to avoid being searched.
 On 14 January 1985, they seized the F/V Black Stallion, 330 miles northwest of Puerto Rico, carrying 10 tons of marijuana.